-The people's opinion matters!
+The people's opinions matter

 Individual citizens may have little influence, but when like-minded people with shared interests join forces, they have the power to put forward their ideas more forcefully.
-Read more about the ways in which Dutch citizens can make their opinions and ideas known to Parliament.
+Read more about the ways in which Dutch citizens can make their opinions and ideas known to parliament.

 The media